Plugins for SDRuno

 drm

-The plugin shows the decoding of the Voice of Nigeria, which as far as I know is not in the air anymore.
-The widget shows that the transmission is in Mode C, with spectrum occurrence 3, telling that the transmission was 10 Khz wide, and telling what the layout of the digital raw data frames is.
+The widget shows that the transmission is in Mode B, with spectrum occurrence 3, telling that the transmission was 10 Khz wide, and telling what the layout of the digital raw data frames is.
 DRM transmits - next to the payload, a number of signals with which the software is - in principle - able to decode the payload.

 The picture finally shows that all required steps for synchronization were found OK.
 The FAC, Fast Access Channel, the SDR, Service Description Channel and the AAC could all be decoded without errors or with sufficient error correction.
 If any of these synchronizations is faulty, then it is unlikely that there is any audio output.

-One comment is in order: the plugin does not have any control.
-All settings have to be detected by the software, by interpreting the incoming signal.
 Of course, the setting of the frequency was done in SDRuno itself.
-Frequency correction - as said here about 250 Hz - is done in software.
+Frequency correction - as said here 6 Hz - is done in software.

-A few years back I rewrote the excellent software of Thierry Leconte in C++, ir order to create support for devices like the SDRplay and - recently - derived these plugins.
+A few years back I rewrote the excellent software of Thierry Leconte in C++, in order to create support for devices like the SDRplay and - recently - derived these plugins.
 So, copyrights of some parts of the plugin code are Thierry's.

 acars acars